 Where is the best place for breakfast in St. Paul?
-Whether you are looking for mountains of food, locally sourced ingredients, child-friendly, hangover-curing, arty, bustling, peaceful, or some or all of the above, there's an excellent breakfast place for you in St. Paul.
-Here's the top places for breakfast in St. Paul.
+Whether you are looking for mountains of food, locally-sourced ingredients, child-friendly, hangover-curing, arty, bustling, peaceful, or some or all of the above, there's an excellent breakfast place for you in St. Paul.
+Here are the top places for breakfast in St. Paul.

 01 of 09

 The Day By Day cafe occupies a blue-and-purple house on West Seventh street.
 The inside has eclectic decor with collections of books, toys and trinkets, plants and artwork and mosaics on the walls.
 There's a patio with outdoor seating for the summer months.
-The breakfasts are huge, classic meals, well prepared.
-The menu has healthy (tofu veggie scramble) and not-so-healthy (bacon-based "Heart Stopper" breakfast) and everything in between.
+The breakfasts are huge, classic, and well prepared.
+The menu has healthy (tofu veggie scramble) and not-so-healthy (a bacon-based "Heart Stopper" breakfast) and everything in between.
 The French toast is excellent.
 The customers are neighborhood families, couples, hipsters, punks, and everything in between, with a warm welcome for everyone.
-This is a great place to take children for breakfast - kids get a bucket of toys to play with and several child-sized menu options.
+This is a great place to take children for breakfast as kids get a bucket of toys to play with and there are several child-sized menu options.

 Day By Day Cafe, West 7th Street, St. Paul